Ash914027/Full-stack-Backend-System-for-Keypoint-Image-Capture-using-MediaPipe./README.md

 # MediaPipe Keypoint Extraction & Backup System

-A complete backend system for extracting pose keypoints from images, storing data in SQL/NoSQL databases, and automating daily backups with email notifications.
+A complete backend system for extracting pose keypoints from images, storing data in SQL/NoSQL databases, and automating daily backups with email notifications

 ## 📋 Table of Contents.
 - [Features](#features)